-Selected from Triple-A Durham on Aug 4 and remained with the Rays through season’s end, his first career major league action…appeared in 43 games and made 36 starts (24-2B, 7-LF, 5-RF)...Totaled 28 HR and 101 RBI between Double-A Montgomery, Durham and the Rays...Hit .297/.391/.558 (113-for-380) with 31 2B, 22 HR and 76 RBI in 100 games between Montgomery and Durham, with a June 7 promotion to Triple-A…at the time of his selection to the majors, his 31 2B tied for 7th among full-season minor leaguers and his 54 XBH ranked 5th...Began his major league career hitless through 19 AB, 2nd-longest to begin a career in club history, behind Stephen Vogt (0-for-25) in 2012… after snapping the skid on Aug 15, hit .273/.357/ .527 (30-for-110) with 6 HR and 25 RBI in 37 games (30 starts) through season’s end...On Aug 5 vs. CWS, became the second player since Baseball Reference data is available (1908) to play both left field and second base in his major league debut, following OAK Tyler Ladendorf on April 8, 2015 vs. TEX....On Aug 15 at NYY, recorded his first career hit, a 2nd-inning RBI single off Luis Cessa…on Aug 28 at ATL, connected for his first career home run, on a 2-2 pitch from Julio Teheran in the 6th inning...Homered in back-to-back games from Sep 1-2 at CLE, and three consecutive starts from Aug 28-Sep 2 at ATL/CLE...Began the season with Montgomery and was named to the Southern League midseason All-Star Team…ranked 2nd among Rays minor leaguers with 22 HR and tied for 4th with 76 RBI...Named to the Rays Organizational All-Star Team by MLB.com...Ranked by Baseball America as the No. 93 overall prospect in the minors following the season…was the No. 8 prospect in the Rays system…named by the publication to its Triple-A All-Star Team.
+In 2018, selected from Durham on Aug 4 and remained with the Rays through season’s end, his first career major league action…appeared in 43 games and made 36 starts (24-2B, 7-LF, 5-RF)...Totaled 28 HR and 101 RBI between Double-A Montgomery, Durham and the Rays...Hit .297/.391/.558 (113-for-380) with 31 2B, 22 HR and 76 RBI in 100 games between Montgomery and Durham, earning a June 7 promotion to the Triple-A level…at the time of his selection to the majors, his 31 2B tied for 7th among all minor leaguers and his 54 XBH ranked 5th.
+Began his major league career hitless through 19 AB, the 2nd-longest to begin a career in club history behind Stephen Vogt (0-for-25) in 2012… after snapping the skid on Aug 15, hit .273/.357/ .527 (30-for-110) with 6 HR and 25 RBI in 37 games (30 starts) through season’s end...On Aug 5 vs. CWS, became the second player since Baseball Reference data is available (1908) to play both left field and second base in his major league debut, following OAK Tyler Ladendorf on April 8, 2015 vs. TEX...On Aug 15 at NYY, recorded his first career hit, a 2nd-inning RBI single off Luis Cessa…on Aug 28 at ATL, hit his first career home run, on a 2-2 pitch from Julio Teheran in the 6th inning...Began the season with Montgomery and was named to the Southern League midseason All-Star Team…ranked 2nd among Rays minor leaguers with 22 HR and tied for 4th with 76 RBI...Named to the Rays Organizational All-Star Team by MLB.com for a second consecutive year...Ranked by Baseball America as the No. 93 overall prospect in the minors following the season…was the No. 8 prospect in the Rays system…named by the publication to its Triple-A All-Star Team.